brownhep/brownhep.github.io/assemblyfiles/_posts/2024-07-22-carrier_plate.md

 <div class="grid">
     <div class="cell cell--auto">
         <ul>
-            <li>After all of the screws are assembled these are the screws that hold down the top side acrylic plate with the nuts</li>
+            <li>These are the screws that hold down the top side acrylic plate with the nuts</li>
         </ul>
     </div>
     <div class="cell cell--auto">